Residence Halls at University Commons

 - First aid kit

 Peer Advisors are trained student leaders who help facilitate the needs of first-year students.
-They live alongside studentsin University Village, and their responsibilities include acting as a sounding board on academic and personal issues, mediating roommate conflicts, engaging students in community, and facilitating community gatherings and activities.
+They live alongside students in University Commons, and their responsibilities include acting as a sounding board on academic and personal issues, mediating roommate conflicts, engaging students in community, and facilitating community gatherings and activities.